This section covers what happens when an employee tests positive and returning to work after exposure.

 How will close workplace contacts be notified?

-If we have gained the necessary permission to disclose the affected employee’s identity, we will communicate through our Supervisors to notify employees, who will be asked to remain at home and self-monitor for 14 days from their last contact with the affected employee or may qualify for the Occupational Health Monitoring Program.
+If we have gained the necessary permission to disclose the affected employee’s identity, we will communicate through our Supervisors to notify employees.
+If eligible, they will be entered into the Occupational Health Monitoring Program.
 Click here for details on this program.
 Support is available through the BIW Medical Department Nurse Triage Line at 207-442-4296 for questions that can’t be answered through primary care providers.

 How will the larger proximate community be notified?

 As with our close workplace contacts, we will communicate through our Supervisors to notify employees using messaging based on the environment and volume of potentially affected community members.
 In accordance with GDBIW “Responding to Employees with Symptoms Consistent with COVID-19” section 6.1.9, issued 3/27/20, BIW will conduct additional cleaning per CDC recommendations.
 In addition to recommended practices for hygiene, distancing and preventive precautions, employees should monitor themselves for the onset of symptoms which include fever, cough or difficulty breathing.
 If any of these symptoms occur, the employee should stay home and contact the BIW Medical Department Nurse Triage Line at 207-442-4296 or through the COVID-19 Hotline at 207-442-5999 option 1.

 How will the entire BIW Workforce be notified?